-Many of the dog breeds with pointy ears are from working backgrounds.
-Sled dogs, herding dogs and terriers make up the majority.
-But there are a few other types too.
+Many of the dog breeds with pointy ears are from sporting backgrounds.
+Sled dogs, herding dogs and terriers make up the majority, but there are a few other types too.

 Pointy Eared Dog Breeds